 Eg. DEMO: Drop a magnet down a copper or aluminum pipe.
-It takes longer to fall down than an unmagnetized object!
+It takes longer to fall down than an unmagnetized object !

-Eg. This is why it is hard to push a magnet down into a coil of many loops - large voltage induced, so large current induced, so large magnetic field associated with this, so large repulsion with original magnet.
+As a magnet falls down into a coil of many loops \rightarrow large voltage induced \rightarrow large current induced \rightarrow large associated magnetic field \rightarrow large repulsion with original magnet.